pershyn/storm-debian-packaging/README.md

 1. Clone the repository and edit the `storm-deb-packaging/debian/changelog` to set packaging version/maintainer to your prefered values, so you get contacted if other people will use the package compiled by you.
 2. Prepare the environment.
 You should have debian-based distribution with all tools listed in `bootstrap.sh` installed.
 Also, Vagrant is recommended, please find details below.
-3. In environment go to nested folder `storm-deb-packaging` in repository run the `dpkg-buildpackage -rfakeroot`.
-The package would be then created in `../`
+3. Run the `build.sh`.
+It will go to nested folder `storm-deb-packaging` and execute the `dpkg-buildpackage -rfakeroot`.
+The sources will be downloaded as specified in `rules` file and package would be then created in `../`

 ## Using a package: